The complete Markdown syntax cheat sheet

 Related articles

-An MD file is a plain-text Markdown document.
-This guide covers how to open .md files, view them, and convert them to PDF, Word, or HTML.
+Markdown is a lightweight markup language for plain-text formatting.
+This guide covers the syntax, the dialects, and how to convert Markdown to PDF, Word, and HTML.